end2endzone/end2endzone-hugo/content/about/index.md

 ## My story

 I always liked to build and assemble things together.
 Doing this using nothing but my own hands.
-Unfortunately my hands never had the same point of view and I&#8217;ve never really been successful with manual tasks.
+Unfortunately my hands never had the same point of view and I've never really been successful with manual tasks.

-One day, my father bought myself an electronic lab kit which I loved playing with (<a title="Radio Shack 160 in 1" href="https://www.google.com/?q=160+In+One+Electronic+Project+Kit+1982+RADIO+SHACK#q=160+In+One+Electronic+Project+Kit+1982+RADIO+SHACK" target="_blank">this one!</a>).
+One day, my father bought myself an electronic lab kit which I loved playing with ([this one!](https://www.google.com/?q=160+In+One+Electronic+Project+Kit+1982+RADIO+SHACK#q=160+In+One+Electronic+Project+Kit+1982+RADIO+SHACK)).
 It felt amazing to connect simple components together using only wires and end up with something interactive!
-However, I soon lost interest but can&#8217;t really remember why.
+However, I soon lost interest but can't really remember why.

 Then I started reading a book about using how to program a computer.
 Quickly jumping to the end of the book, I understood that I could make awesome things like my own game!

 This is why I felt in love with computer science.
 It was easy for me to create from nothing.
-Like many I started coding really simple stuff (read pong game or snakes!) in <a title="Basic Programming Language" href="https://en.wikipedia.org/wiki/BASIC" target="_blank">Basic </a>when you had to assign numbers to each line of code.
+Like many I started coding really simple stuff (read pong game or snakes!) in [Basic](https://en.wikipedia.org/wiki/BASIC) when you had to assign numbers to each line of code.
 Since then the technology has evolved and so did I.

 ## My education

 I first connected with software development in college.
 Thing were easy in college and time went pretty fast.
-I graduated from <a href="http://cstj.qc.ca/">Cégep de St-Jérôme</a> in 2002.
+I graduated from [Cégep de St-Jérôme](http://cstj.qc.ca/) in 2002.

 Once done, I started university.
 Things were really different and it finally felt like a challenge!
-I graduated from <a title="My university" href="http://www.etsmtl.ca/" target="_blank">ÉTS (École de technologie supérieure)</a> university in 2006 and started working for a small company in Montreal.
+I graduated from [ÉTS (École de technologie supérieure)](http://www.etsmtl.ca/) university in 2006 and started working for a small company in Montreal.
 I was developing a management software in a very specific domain and I felt I was not at my place.
 I was missing the creative and dynamic aspect of the job.
 I started looking for a new job and found a perfect match.

 ## My job